bashar13/SearchiTunesMovies/README.md

 # SearchiTunesMovies
+To run this application, you need cocoapods installed in your computer.

 A simple demonstration of -
 - Using CocoaPods to manage and use open source code libraries
 - Using Model View Controller (MVC) pattern